 The University Writing Center opened at UNCP in May 1994 as a Title III-funded student support program and was granted permanent institutional support by the Office of Academic Affairs and the Department of English and Theatre in August 1998.

 Center for Academic Excellence

-The Center for Academic Excellence, located in Jacobs Hall, Suite H, is designed to provide a support system for students through numerous programs and activities: academic advisement, career/major counseling, major declaration, and Early Alert consultation.
+The Center for Academic Excellence, located in the D.F.
+Lowry Building, is designed to provide a support system for students through numerous programs and activities: academic advisement, career/major counseling, major declaration, and Early Alert consultation.
 Through the Early Alert Program, a professor or staff member may recommend that a student seek help for a problem that threatens the student’s academic success.
 Continued absence from class is usually the first and most significant indication that a student should be referred.
 Academic advisors from the office work with the student to determine appropriate help and draws on existing programs and offices to find a workable solution.
 In addition, FRS 1000 (Freshman Seminar) is coordinated through this office.

 Office of International Programs

 In today’s global economy, the need for college graduates equipped with the skills to succeed in that economy, and for faculty prepared to teach them, has never been greater.
 Citizens of all types—whether parents of students, or local or other residents or interested parties—also need to understand the current world, the challenges that it presents, and the benefits to be accrued through informed participation.
 Businesses, likewise, must be prepared to compete in—and understand—the complexities of the contemporary world and marketplace.